mekkablue/Glyphs-Scripts/README.md

 If the terminal scares you, feel free to use one of the many readily available git clients.

-After you instaled the mekkablue scripts, you can update this script repository (and all the others you have in your Scripts folder) by running *Scripts > mekkablue > App > Update git Repositories in Scripts Folder.*
+After you installed the mekkablue scripts, you can update this script repository (and all the others you have in your *Scripts* folder) by running *Scripts > mekkablue > App > Update git Repositories in Scripts Folder.*

 # TROUBLESHOOTING